-- VI.6.1 There shall be a Library Personnel Committee established annually in the Library.
-This Committee shall consist of at least three (3) librarians, where possible of more than one rank and gender, elected by the Librarians' Committee, one of whom shall be selected as a voting Chair.
+- VI.6.1 There shall be a Library Personnel Committee elected annually by and amongst members of the Librarians' Committee.
+This Committee shall consist of at least three (3) librarians eligible in accordance with 1.2.7.4, one of whom shall be selected as a voting Chair.
+Representation of underrepresented groups shall be a consideration in determining membership of the Committee and the Committee must include members of more than one rank and gender where possible.
 The Library Personnel Committee shall consider applications and make recommendations to the University Librarian concerning all appointments to the Library, and it shall consider all questions of reappointment, renewal, renewal of probationary appointments, promotion, step and merit awards, and requests for unpaid leaves, as defined by this Agreement.
-The Library Personnel Committee shall also be responsible for the development and required review of criteria for the application of standards for permanency and promotion as they apply to librarian members. - VI.6.2 The Library Personnel Committee shall be elected annually by and amongst the members of the Librarians' Committee.
-Consideration should be paid to representation of designated groups as defined by Employment Equity legislation. - VI.6.3 When a candidate holds an appointment in more than one academic unit, the Library Personnel Committee shall also include a member from the non-home academic unit with full voting rights.
+The Library Personnel Committee shall also be responsible for the development and required review of criteria for the application of standards for permanency and promotion as they apply to librarian members.
+Personnel committees shall be comprised solely of bargaining unit members; exceptions require the approval of the parties. - VI.6.2 When a candidate holds an appointment in more than one academic unit, the Library Personnel Committee shall also include a member from the non-home academic unit with full voting rights.
 This member will be appointed by the University Librarian, in consultation with the Chair of the Library Personnel Committee and the candidate.